Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Threats to Validity

 \section{Threats to Validity}

 Threats to validity are divided into the following four aspects~\cite{runeson2009guidelines}:

 \textbf{Construct validity:} There is a potential threat to construct validity concerning the input dataset used for the topic modeling approach.
-The dataset is derived from responses to two surveys, whose questions were designed based on suspicious empirical findings from related work~\cite{tsakpinis_pretschner_2024, tsakpinis2025analyzing}.
-A threat may arise if the questions were not precisely formulated to uncover the reasons behind these suspicious findings or if they were poorly worded, both leading to confusion and unreliable responses.
-To mitigate this risk, we ensured that our survey questions were clearly formulated, leaving no room for misinterpretation, and were strictly based on the empirical findings from previous research~\cite{tsakpinis_pretschner_2024, tsakpinis2025analyzing}.
+The dataset is derived from responses to two surveys, whose questions were designed based on notable empirical findings from related work~\cite{tsakpinis_pretschner_2024, tsakpinis2025analyzing}.
+A threat may arise if the questions were not precisely formulated to uncover the reasons behind these notable findings or if they were poorly worded, both leading to confusion and unreliable responses.
+To mitigate this risk, we ensured that our survey questions were clearly formulated to minimize potential misinterpretation and were strictly based on the empirical findings from previous research~\cite{tsakpinis_pretschner_2024, tsakpinis2025analyzing}.
+A further threat arises from the recruitment strategy and the lack of participant information.
+As the survey was distributed via email using publicly available contact data, the respondent population could not be controlled, which may have resulted in responses of varying quality.
+In addition, we did not collect demographic or expertise-related information to preserve anonymity and reduce survey friction, limiting our ability to assess potential biases.

-\textbf{Internal validity:} No causal relations are examined.
-Preprocessing and topic modeling choices may have influenced our results, which we mitigated with robustness checks and expert evaluations.
+\textbf{Internal validity:} This study does not aim to establish causal relationships but to explore factors associated with notable metadata practices.
+Preprocessing decisions and the LLM-based topic modeling approach (e.g., prompt design and batching) may have influenced the results.
+We mitigate these threats through repeated runs with fixed configurations as part of the robustness analysis and through complementary human~evaluation.

 \textbf{External validity:} We focus on PyPI as our ecosystem of study.
-While our findings may not be directly transferable to other ecosystems, the research methodology is adaptable to any publicly accessible ecosystem where libraries can embed links---such as those to code repositories and donation platforms---in their metadata and contain contact information about their authors and maintainers.
+While our findings may not directly generalize to other ecosystems, the methodology is applicable to any publicly accessible ecosystem where libraries include links (e.g., repositories or donation platforms) in their metadata and contain contact information about their authors and maintainers.